 Provision of seeds

-- 15. The Federal Plant Variety Office will request the quantities of seed required for “cultivation testing for turf grasses” at all sites directly from the applicant.
-The Federal Plant Variety Office deals with the packaging the seeds properly and dispatching the seed material to the testing sites.
+- 15. The Federal Variety Office (Bundessortenamt, BSA) will directly order the amount of seeds necessary for carrying out the „Cultivation Tests for Turf Grasses” at all trial sites from the applicant.
+The Federal Variety Office will undertake the appropriate trial-specific packaging and the dispatch to the trial sites.

-- 16. SFG charges the fees for a three-year test cycle (sowing year and 2 usage years) in 3 instalments.
-At the point of sowing, the fees are payable for the entire testing period (see 21).
+- 16. SFG mbH will charge the fees for a three-year trial cycle (year of sowing and two years of utilization) in three instalments.
+After the initial sowing has taken place, fees are payable for the entire trial period (cf. Section 21).

-- 19. SFG mbH charges the following testing fees per site and year for each variety for the individual subtests:
+- 19. SFG mbH will charge the following net trial fees per trial site and year for each part-trial:

-The fees for varieties of other species are calculated in a similar way.
-The costs for additional testing in further subtests must be added.
+The fees for plant varieties of other species can be calculated in a similar way.
+Costs of voluntary part-trials, if any, must be added.

-- 20. The costs for the necessary verification test for varieties that are listed in an EU member state or protected within the EU, and are being tested in the “cultivation tests for turf grasses” (see 6.-8.), will be invoiced separately.
+- 20. The costs for the varietal identity tests necessary for any plant varieties listed in another EU member state or protected within the EU which entered into the Cultivation Trial for Turf Grasses (cf. Sections 6 to 8) will be charged separately.